solidzone/mailmeteor-landing/_posts/2022-03-22-whats-new-march-2022.md

 We have much more features to come.
 So [feel free to share with us your feedback](https://forms.gle/JcDxU5RTDUEdhwHD6) and we will make sure to prioritize what's next.
 For the most curious of you, the next feature that we are going to release is [visible right here](https://twitter.com/mailmeteor/status/1506563161150922755) 🙈

 <div class="blogpost-endnote">
-  <p>This guide was written by Corentin Brossault, Co-founder & CTO at <a href="/">Mailmeteor</a>.
+  <p>This guide was written by Corentin Brossault, co-founder & CTO at <a href="/">Mailmeteor</a>.
 Mailmeteor is a simple & privacy-focused emailing platform.
 Trusted by millions of users worldwide, it is often considered as the best Gmail mail merge to send mass personalized emails.
 Give us a try and let us know what you think!</p>

   <p>➤ <a href="/" class="font-weight-bold">Start sending mass emails in Gmail with Mailmeteor</a></p>
 </div>